TrickyyRL/Jeem/README.md

 ## NEW FEATURE!
 ADDING MODELS
-I have added some newmodels into this program.
+I have added some new models into this program.
 Check them out in the current models section 👍🤖